About Us

 A core group of diverse local organisations then raised funds to employ an organiser.
 Those organisations were: Catholic Diocese of Maitland-Newcastle, Community Disability Alliance Hunter, Hunter Presbytery of the Uniting Church in Australia and The Wilderness Society Newcastle.

-The Hunter Region has a tradition of activism.
+The Hunter Region has a tradition of action.
 Many gains have been made to improve the social, economic and natural environment.
 The challenge remains to transform activism that rises and falls around particular issues to a long-term broad-based community organising structure that continues beyond passing issues for the long-term pursuit of justice.

 That is the role of Hunter Community Alliance.